Please visit the UOW Library support during COVID-19 page for up-to-date information regarding UOW Library services and facilities.

 Parliamentary debates are transcripts of parliamentary proceedings (ie they provide a verbatim record of what was said in Parliament, including Second Reading Speeches).

 Explanatory Memoranda and Second Reading Speeches are often linked from the Act or Bill within databases.
 Older material may only be available in print sources.
-See debates, dpeeches & announcements.
+See debates, speeches & announcements.

 Parliamentary papers are government reports that have been tabled (presented) in Parliament and subsequently 'ordered to be printed'.
 Many published government reports are also published in 'parliamentary paper' versions.
 See reports & papers.